 About the Author

 A self-described lover of words, ideas, and beauty in all its forms, Hubert Edward Devine was born in Yarmouth, Nova Scotia on the second day of June 1951.
 He spent his early childhood in Yarmouth before moving to Germany with his family.
 Returning to Canada in 1957, he lived for a time in Petawawa, Ontario, eventually returning to Nova Scotia, where he has lived since.
-His literary fiction novels, written relatively late in life, contain broad autobiographical elements, reflecting, in part, actual events and inspired by the lives of real people.
+His literary fiction novels, written relatively late in life, contain broad autobiographical elements, inspired, in part, by actual events and the lives of real people.

 Hubert earned a Bachelor of Arts degree (summa cum laude) from Saint Mary’s University in 1974, majoring in philosophy and languages.
 He later graduated from Dalhousie University with a Master of Arts degree in Classics, focusing on classical philosophy and furthering his study of languages – notably Latin, German, and ancient Greek.
-While at Dalhousie, he was a Killam Scholar and awarded a Canada Council Fellowship.
+While at Dalhousie, he was a Killam Scholar and was awarded a Canada Council Fellowship.

 He soon completed a collection of fourteen short stories as well as two screen plays.
 Acting on advice from a publisher, and drawing material from his short stories, he completed his first novel Dark Angels in 2011, published in 2016 by Three Dogs Press, with a second edition in 2017 by Cathydia Press.
 Over a four-year period from 2019 to 2023, he completed his two newest novels: All the Stars in the Sky and The Eyes of Bats (a duology), both published by Friesen Press in early 2024.